Mid-Level Professionals Course

-The NACA Mid-Level Professional Course (MLP) is designed for higher education professionals who are preparing for their next steps in their careers.
+The NACA Mid-Level Professionals Course (MLP) is designed for higher education professionals who are preparing for their next steps in their careers.
 Ideally, participants will have at least 3-5 years of professional experience.
-Each topic in the MLP Course will be led by experts in the field and corresponds with the forthcoming Certification for Student Affairs Educators domains.
+Each topic in the MLP Course will be led by experts in the field and corresponds with the Certification for Student Affairs Educators domains.
+The program qualifies for 6 Continuing Education (CE) credits towards your Certified Student Affairs Educator renewal.

 This course will cover relevant topics such as: